dojobo/PGH-Love-Data-Week/index.md

 What is Love Data Week?
 It's a time to celebrate working with and managing research data and code, brought to you by your friendly neighborhood data librarians.

+This year, LabArchives, providers of the electronic lab notebook (ELN) software platform of the same name, are offering several free online events as well.
+[Check out their listings](#labarchives) if ELN software interests you.

 ### Love Data Week at a glance

 |Date|Events|